gvwilson/thirdbit/src/fiction/still-book/index.md

 ## Chapter 3

 Afterward, Still could never remember how she had found her way home.
-All she could think about was her violin---her poor, wounded violin.
+All she could think about was her violin—her poor, wounded violin.

 Her joints ached with the damp and the cold as she stumbled through the